-The file rootca.cer is the public key that your application will use to encrypt data to send to Amazon.
-That is a known-good key for AWS that is built into the SDK.
-This does not need to be downloaded since it never changes.
+The rootca.cer file in that folder is the certificate for Amazon.
+This allows your thing to know that it is really talking to the AWS cloud.
+This is a known-good key for AWS that is built into the SDK.
+It does not need to be modified since it never changes.